nicholas-miklaucic/eins/docs/in-depth.md

 If you prefer, you can instead pass in explicit objects: `Combination`, `Reduction`, `ElementwiseOp`, and `Transformation`.
-These are each base classes that you can implement yourself, but it's easiest to use the associated object exported from the base namespace: `Combinations`, `Reductions`, etc. These have methods for creating different kinds of functions and class constants for the pre-defined functions you're most likely to use.
+These are each base classes that you can implement yourself, but it's easiest to use the associated object exported from the base namespace: `Combinations`, `Reductions`, etc. These namespaces provide an autocomplete-friendly way of using these operations.

 Explicit objects are the only way to specify compositions with function syntax.
 If you pass in a callable to `combine` or `reduce`, Eins will assume it has the correct signature, but if you pass in `(my_func1, my_func2)` Eins has no way of